Leer en español.

 - How to read air quality maps properly, from Purple Air to AirNow

 - Masks for smoke and COVID: Which are best?

 Here is an expanded list of other air quality measurement resources:

-AirNow is also running a pilot project that adds data from low-cost sensors to a fire and smoke map.
-The Bay Area air district lists current and recent AQI from individual monitoring stations.
+AirNow is also running a project that adds data from low-cost sensors to a fire and smoke map.